drunot/BetterAppWriter/README.md

 ## Licence

 This product is under the GPL 3.0 Licence.
-Lib.Harmony, Newtonsoft.Json and WarpDLL is under MIT Licence.
-Expression.Blend.Sdk has not specified a licence.
+Microsoft.Xaml.Behaviors, Lib.Harmony, Newtonsoft.Json and WarpDLL is under the MIT Licence.